You Are the Only One (Emily Osment song)

-You Are the Only One is a song performed by American artist Emily Osment.
-The song was released for digital download on February 27, 2010 as the second single from Osment's debut extended play, All the Right Wrongs.
-Overall, the song was deemed unsuccessful and failed to chart in the United States, however, it made some impact on the Canadian Digital Charts.
+You Are the Only One is a song recorded by American actress and singer Emily Osment for her debut extended play (EP), All the Right Wrongs (2009).
+The song was released through Wind-up Records on February 27, 2010, as the second and final single from the EP.
+The song failed to chart in the United States, however, it made some impact on the Canadian Digital Charts.

 Background

 "You Are the Only One" was co-written by Emily Osment, along with James Maxwell Collins and Anthony Fagenson.
 The song was recorded by Osment while on the set of the hit Disney show, Hannah Montana.
 She stated during an interview that the song was finished after nearly 3 months of working on it.
 It is the fifth track from Osment's debut extended play, All the Right Wrongs.
 Originally, "You Are the Only One" was intended to be released as the lead single.
 However, Osment pushed for the release of "All the Way Up", and eventually her record label agreed to release it as her debut single.